• swaddle •

 Notes: Swaddling dates back to the Ancient Egyptians, who wrapped their infants in long strips of cloth, a process taking as long as two hours.
 Swaddled babies were then often hung on a wall peg.
 Swaddling is still practiced in the Balkans, presumably because the babe feels more like it did in the womb.
 Many Native Americans once swaddled their papooses.

 In Play: Of course, at this time of the year, we associate today's word with Luke 2:12 "And this shall be a sign unto you; Ye shall find the babe wrapped in swaddling clothes, lying in a manger."
-(A much better translation than the more modern, "wrapped in strips of cloth, lying in a feeding trough".)
+(A much more poetic translation than the more modern, "wrapped in strips of cloth, lying in a feeding trough".)
 However, you do not have to be a Christian to appreciate our word today: "Wash the car!
 Mow the lawn!
 Paint the porch!
 You have to quit swaddling me with so much work and let me relax on the weekends."

 Word History: Today's Good Word probably comes to us from one of those English dialects where [th] becomes [t] or [d] (Brooklyn, Ireland, or down South today).
 It seems to have started out as a diminutive form or form indicating a frequent action (frequentative) of Old English swathian "to swath."
 So, this word is very much like our Good Word, passel, another mispronunciation of a word that went off on its own and worked its way back into the language as a new word.